tommyettinger/juniper/README.md

-with each other than in LaserRandom. `com.github.tommyettinger.random.ChopRandom` is much like TrimRandom, but natively works on `int` states instead of `long`, so it has a shorter guaranteed period of 2 to the 32, but should be much faster when run on GWT (even when generating `long` values!). `com.github.tommyettinger.random.Xoshiro128PlusPlusRandom` is a slightly-modified version of the 32-bit Xoshiro generator with the ++ scrambler; it has some optimizations so it can return `long` values more quickly, though it is still slower than ChopRandom.
+with each other than in LaserRandom. `com.github.tommyettinger.random.ChopRandom` is much like TrimRandom, but natively works on `int` states instead of `long`, so it has a shorter guaranteed period of 2 to the 32, but should be much faster when run on GWT (even when generating `long` values!). `com.github.tommyettinger.random.Xoshiro128PlusPlusRandom` is a slightly-modified version of the 32-bit Xoshiro generator with the ++ scrambler; it has some optimizations so that it can return `long` values more quickly, though it is still slower than ChopRandom.

 You may also want to use the `randomize()` methods in the `digital` dependency's `Hasher` class to make sequential values more random; this is essentially the approach used by DistinctRandom.
 A similar non-generator use of randomness